 Mental health history

-You will likely be asked about how long you have experienced certain symptoms, your personal or family history of mental health, and any psychiatric treatment you may have received.
+You will likely be asked about how long you’ve been experiencing certain symptoms, about your personal and family history of mental health, and about any psychiatric or psychological treatments you may have received in the past.

-Medical professionals may ask questions about your lifestyle and personal history, to determine the largest sources of stress in your life or any major traumas.
+Medical and mental health professionals may ask questions about lifestyle and personal history to determine the largest sources of stress in your life.
+They’ll ask about any past major traumas.
 For instance, you may be asked about your marital status, occupation, military service, or your childhood.

-In this instance, you will likely be asked questions about your symptoms in more detail, specifically around your thoughts, feelings, and behaviors.
-It’s also important to know how you have tried to manage them on your own.
-Your doctor will likely observe your appearance and behavior to help get a sense of your mental health.
+In this instance, you’ll likely be asked questions about your symptoms in more detail.
+This evaluation portion will focus specifically on your thoughts, feelings, and behaviors.
+It’s also important to know how you’ve tried to manage symptoms on your own thus far.
+Your doctor will observe your appearance and behavior to help get a sense of your overall mental health.

-This differs slightly from the mental evaluation, as your doctor will gauge your ability to think clearly, recall information, and use sound reasoning.
-You may be asked to take tests to measure your ability to think clearly, recall information, and use mental reasoning.
+This differs slightly from the mental evaluation, as here, the intent will be to gauge your ability to think clearly, recall information, and use sound reasoning.